bendrucker/creditcards-types/readme.md

   * required: `true`
   * type: `regexp`
 * `eagerPattern`
-  * description: A regular expression for guessing the card number from a partial number.
+  * description: A regular expression for guessing the card type from a partial number.
   * required: `true`
   * type: `regexp`
 * `groupPattern`